A game for

 Object of game: To be the first player to reach the last space, exactly.
 Other players continue playing for places.

 Before you start: Throw the dice to determine the order of play.
-The player with the highest total on the dice goes first, then play goes around the board to the left.
+The player with the highest total on the dice goes first, then play proceeds around the board to the left.

 Rules